 6. Pest Infestation

-Although rare, some pest infestation may lead to brown spots on Pothos leaves.
+Although rare, some pest infestations may lead to brown spots on Pothos leaves.

 |Pests||Symptoms of Infestation|